xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdescriptiontype/$constructor$.md

-Constructs a new instance of the `AbstractDescriptionType` class
+Constructs an AbstractDescriptionType instance from XML element data.

 ## Signature